thinkjs/www.thinkjs.org/view/en/doc/2.0/specification.md

 }
 ```

+But if you are not using ES6's `class` grammar, you should not use `constructor` method.

-That means no `class` no `constructor`.
-ThinkJS take `init` method replace to `constructor`.
-It takes a promise that all it will be run no matter in `class` or dynamic create class.
+ThinkJS provide `init` method to replace `constructor`.
+It will called automatically whether you using `class` or not.

 ```js
 export default class think.base {